SkylineCommunications/dataminer-docs/connector-help/connector_help/CEFD Memotec CXU-1240.md

 With the **clear** button it is possible to clear the corresponding row.

 ## Performance monitoring E1 Ports

 On this page you are able to find the performance statistics of the device.

 When clicking the **Intervals.** button a new page will pop up where it is possible to select a port and interval to view the performance statistics of up to a day ago in blocks of 15 min.
 Pressing the next will shift the interval by one and get the new data.

+Example:
-Example:For selecting the interval of 45 minutes ago on E1 Port 2.
+For selecting the interval of 45 minutes ago on E1 Port 2.

 - Select under the parameter E1 Port: Port 2
 - Set the interval to 3 (3\*15min = 45 min ago.)
 - Press the **Get** button.

 ## Statistics - Wan Interfaces